 - When the mixture is cool enough to handle roll out a small ball and tuck an almond in it hiding it completely.
 Repeat to make more balls.

 - When all balls are ready, roll each ball in the desired topping or simply in the chocolate sprinkles.
-Brigadeiro truffles are ready to serve in bonbon cups.
+Brigadeiro truffles are ready to serve.
 Store at room temperature or in the fridge for 3-4 days.
 These start drying after 12 hours and lose it chewy softness.

 Chocolate Coffee Brigadiero